Vearsmon/EscapeFromHumanity/README.md

-"# Nand2Tetris-Game-Project"
+"#EscapeFromHumanity"

 That's wassup!

-This is the repository of game "Ladders" written on Jaaack language
+This is the repository of game "Escape From Humanity" written on Jaaack language

 Enjoy ;)